Several projects will begin at Tabaret this summer.

 Where will we be able to go?

-All other entrances will remain available, including the accessible entrance on Waller Street.
+All other entrances will remain available, including the main entrance opposite the lawn, the entrance into Admissions from the upper terrace, and the accessible entrance on Waller Street (across the street from Desmarais).

 What are the accessible routes?

-The accessible entrance on Laurier (beneath the south portico) will be closed until, and for the duration of, the construction; the closest alternate accessible entrance is around the corner on Waller Street, on the west side of Tabaret (facing Desmarais).
+The accessible entrance on Laurier (beneath the south portico) will be closed for the duration of construction; the closest alternate accessible entrance is around the corner on Waller Street, on the west side of Tabaret across the street from the Desmarais building.
 Please see the illustration below.

 To reach the elevator inside Tabaret: